maniospas/Blombly/docs/basics/builtins.md

 Conditionals take the form `if(@condition){@accept}else{@reject}` where `@` denotes code segments or expressions.
 By the way, this notation is also used by [macros](../advanced/preprocessor.md).
 The condition must yield a boolean and makes the respective branch execute, where the `else` branch is optional.
-You may ommit brackets for single-command segments, but put semicolons only at the end of commands.
+You may omit brackets for single-command segments, but put semicolons only at the end of commands.

 <br>

 Similarly, loops take the form `while (condition) {@code}` and keep executing the code while the condition is `true`.
 To avoid ambiguity, there are no other ways in the language's core to declare a loop, albeit the `in` keywords allows you to iterate through lists and the like.
-Again, you may ommit brackets if only one command runs.
+Again, you may omit brackets if only one command runs.
 Here is an example with both control flow options.

 ```java